fountainhead-cash/tna/README.md

 ![protein](./protein.png)

-TNA can be used as a standalone tool for quickly making sense of bitcoin raw transactions, and also powers [bitd](https://github.com/21centurymotorcompany/bitd) which stores the transformed format into MongoDB to form the basis of [BitDB](https://bitdb.network).
+TNA can be used as a standalone tool for quickly making sense of bitcoin raw transactions, and also powers [bitd](https://github.com/fountainhead-cash/bitd) which stores the transformed format into MongoDB to form the basis of [BitDB](https://bitdb.fountainhead.cash).

 # Installation

 ```
-npm install --save tna
+npm install --save fountainhead-tna
 ```

 # Usage